facelessuser/ColorHelper/docs/src/markdown/usage.md

 ## Overview

-ColorHelper is a tool for generating color previews and useful tools and tooltips.
+ColorHelper is a plugin for generating color previews.
 It also provides a couple of useful tools.
 ColorHelper provides support for a number of color spaces: sRGB, HSL, HWB, LCH, LAB, and more.

 !!! note "Note"
     Popups are provided by the [`mdpopups`][mdpopups] dependency.

 ## Color Previews

-When color previews are enabled, when ColorHelper detects a color in the visible viewport, it will create a preview right next to it.
-When if the image is clicked, a tooltip will appear which gives access to tools and other features.
+When color previews are enabled, ColorHelper detects colors in the visible viewport, it will create a previews right next to every color it finds.
+When the preview is clicked, a tooltip will appear which gives access to tools and other features.

 ![Preview](images/example.png)